-From the tops of your shoulders down to the tips of your fingers, the experts at The Hand Center offer you a wide variety of experience and training in:
+From the tops of your shoulders down to the tips of your fingers, the experts at The Hand Center offer you a wide variety of experience and training.

 We specialize in diagnosing and treating the simplest of sprains and strains as well as more complicated conditions such as nerve damage and even reconstruction.
 We’re experts in caring for the intricate network of bones, muscles and nerves that you depend on every day.
-The Hand Center is part of Greenville Health System, which means we can help you reach experts in dozens of other specialties as well.
+The Hand Center is part of Prisma Health, which means we can help you reach experts in dozens of other specialties as well.

 We welcome you to learn more about us and about how we can help you achieve more movement, less pain and a better life.

 Dr. Brown specializes in surgery of the hand, wrist, elbow, and shoulder.

 After growing up in Greenville, Dr. Brown received his undergraduate degree from Fordham University and his medical degree from The University of South Carolina School of Medicine.
 Further training included a residency in Orthopaedic Surgery at the Greenville Hospital System and a fellowship in surgery of the Hand and Upper Extremity in Pittsburgh, PA, before returning to practice in Greenville in 1996.

 Dr. Brown is board certified by the American Board of Orthopaedic Surgery and holds a Certificate of Added Qualifications in Surgery of the Hand.
 He is a member of the American Society for Surgery of the Hand, the American Academy of Orthopaedic Surgery, and the South Carolina Medical Association.

 In addition to spending time with his wife and three children, Dr. Brown enjoys cycling and playing tennis.